vfxetc/vee/docs/pipeline.rst

 ~~~~~~~

 The package is retrieved and placed at :attr:`Package.package_path`.
-This step should be idempotent (and so is assumed to cache its results and
+This step **SHOULD** be idempotent (and so is assumed to cache its results and
 may freely be called multiple times).

 "extract"
 ~~~~~~~~~

-The package's contents ("source") are placed into :attr:`Package.build_path` (which is usually a temporary directory).
+The package's contents ("source") are placed into :attr:`Package.build_path` (which defaults to a temporary directory).

 "inspect"
 ~~~~~~~~~